 Wool Hat, and gloves.

 This gear list would obviously change in high altitude conditions when snow and high winds would be prevalent.
-For AT Thru Hikers, who start in January this could work for you.
+For Appalachian Trail Thru Hikers, who plan to start hiking early in the year, this gear list would work nicely for you.